kyflores/lumine/README.md

 * Intel IGPs with OpenVINO
 * (eventually) NVIDIA Jetson with TensorRT model conversion

-## Common detection format
+## Custom detectors
-All detectors should support a `detect(img)` function.
+All detectors should support a `detect(img) -> list(dict)` function.

+`detect` is passed a 3 channel RGB image as a numpy array of shape (H, W, 3)

-Detectors should return a dictionary with at least the following for each detection type
+Detectors should produce a dictionary with at least the following for each detection instance.
-* `type`, Which detector this originated from
+* `type`, Which detector this originated from.
-* `id` Could be a tag family, object type
+* `id` Could be a tag family, object type.
+Info about what's in the bounding box.
 * `color` RGB triple for the box color.
+Used when drawing the feed.
 * `corners` of the bounding area of the detection
   * numpy array, 4 rows, 2 columns, shape = (4, 2)
-* `sort_xyxy`, xmin, xmax, ymin, ymax format for a bounding box.
-  * This format is required by the SORT tracker, and is mostly redunant with `corners`
+  * `corners` should be scaled to the input image: If the input is rescaled inside the `detect` function, corners must be scaled back to the original.
+* `confidence` A confidence value between 0 and 1 for the detection.
+  * 0 is worst, 1.0 is best.
+Scale the value if it's not between 0 and 1.0.

-Multiple detections should be returned in a list.
+`detect` should always return a list of detections.
+If there is only one detection, it should still be in a list.

 Several detector-specific or post-processing keys may also exist, but are not guaranteed for every object.